DaviRaubach/arua/README.md

-# muda ensemble score project
+# work in progress score for ensemble

-to use muda library

-Requires Abjad 3.2 and Muda 0.1
+Requires Abjad 3.2 and Muda